Luchador/GUD/tools/geditor/docs/SETUP_MARKERS.md

 previews changes in a temporary setup copy, including the affected swirl path;
 Escape cancels.
 Releasing the handle creates one undo step.
 Selection survives the geometry rebuild and undo/redo, using a command index instead of a byte offset that could move when other setup tables grow.
+Spawn deletion clears selection because removing an intro command shifts the later command indices.

 - Start points edit their ordinary pad coordinates and horizontal heading.
   The game's floor placement still applies: changing Y can choose a different